itaysmalia/gsearch/README.md

 gsearch made by itay S.M

 Hello!!
-I has an idea to make an app that will help you go another step in your favourite CLI. gsearch will help you search,filter,list and open your searches.
+I had an idea to make an app that will help you go another step in your favourite CLI. gsearch will help you search,filter,list and open your searches.

 usage: gsearch.py [-h] [-l] [-q QUERY] [-r RESULTS]